kevmille/rocky.sasebo.host/README.md

 - **Regular Updates**: System and application updates are regularly applied to ensure all components have the latest security fixes.

 - **Monitoring**: Continuous monitoring is in place for detecting and alerting on suspicious activities.
+We plan to use [Ansible](https://www.ansible.com/).

 Please adhere to the following guidelines: